st235/HSE.2DImageProcessing.Week7/README.md

 FPR=\frac{FP}{TN+FP}
 ```

-However, calculating true negative cases does make any sense.
+Calculating true negative cases does make any sense.
-True negative means that we did not detect the area as a face and it was a right call.
+True negative means that we do not detect the area as a face and this is a right call.
 So, there are a lot of rects (in theory infinitely many) that have not been recognized.
 Adding this metric to the final report will create unnecessary noise, therefore I am considering `TN` score as `∞`.

-Taking into considerations the logic above we can modify `FPR` formulae
+Taking into considerations this logic we can modify `FPR` formulae

 ```math
 TN \rightarrow \infty